pacslab/conc-value-perf-modelling/workloads/README.md

 This folder includes workloads used for testing performance models.
 We used a set of configurable benchmarks with different types of workload integrated in them.
 Thus, by modifying the requests made to each benchmark set, we can get a range of workloads that are a combination of different types of tasks common in serverless computing.
-Here are a list of the benchmarks used in this work:
+Here is a list of functions used in this work:

 - [Bench1](./bench1/)
 - [Autoscale-Go](./autoscale-go/)

+**NOTE: Please note that each of these functions include a combination of standard benchmarks used in previous studies.
+A combination of these benchmarks can represent different levels of stress on different resources of the virtual machines in the platform.
+You can find further details of these benchmarks in their dedicated pages.**

 ## List of Workloads